-Other activities and fun for the kids include: Gemstone Mining, Gold Rush Mine, Crystal Quest Mine, Caveman Challenge Bouldering Wall, Stone Bridge Frisbee Golf Course, fish feeding, jewelry making, decorating walking sticks or uncovering ancient bones in our Dino Dig and our Butterfly Box Display.
-Food service includes a snack bar with sandwiches and drinks at the caves facility and full breakfast, lunch and > 40 flavors of soft ice-cream at our Rt 9 Stone Bridge Café.
+Other activities and fun for the kids include: Gemstone Mining, Caveman Challenge Bouldering Wall, 18 hole Stone Bridge Disc Golf Course, fish feeding, jewelry making, decorating walking sticks or uncovering ancient bones in our Dino Dig.
+Food service includes a snack bar with sandwiches and drinks at the caves facility and > 40 flavors of soft ice-cream at our Rt 9 Stone Bridge Ice Cream Stand.

 Grills and pavilions are also available.
 The facilities are a great site for birthday parties or corporate events (inquire for special pricing or after hours availability).

 WINTER FUN: Over 14+ miles of Snowshoe Trails with views of the stone bridge cave entrance, large glacial erratic boulders, ledges and waterfalls and are available Fri/Sat/Sun from mid Dec - March (weather dependent).